• Skip to primary navigation

 The little rock towers

-construction de tour de cailloux
+construction de tour de caillouxtour de cailloux

 Anyway, on this acknowledgement of balancing failure, I’ll leave you for today!
 We look forward to seeing you soon for a next article on Brittany.
 Kenavo!